What you need to know right now to stay safe and healthy.

 If you are a disability or aged care provider see Disability, aged care and hospice providers.

 If you are looking for information for disabled people and their whānau see Information for disabled people and their family and whānau.

 On this page:

-- Stay safe at Alert Level 1
+- Alert Level 2

-- Services in the health and disability system at Alert Level 1
+- Services in the health and disability system

 - Mental health and wellbeing resources